Province of Lugo: Demographics

+As of 2026, the population is 326,022, of which 48.5% are male, and 51.5% are female.
+Minors make up 12.2% of the population, and seniors make up 30.2%.

+Immigration

-As of 2024, the foreign-born population is 35,480, equal to 10.9% of the total population.
-The 5 largest foreign nationalities are Colombians (5,247), Venezuelans (3,606), Moroccans (2,931), Cubans (2,345) and Dominicans (2,130).
+As of 2025, immigrants make up 12.2% of the population.
+The 5 largest foreign countries of birth are Colombia, Venezuela, Morocco, Cuba, and the Dominican Republic.

 Languages

 The vast majority of people have a common language, Galician.
 Some people, especially the older generation, are monolingual in Galician.
 Even in the capital, the vitality of Galician in conversation is very strong.

 The inhabitants speak several variants of Galician in the province of Lugo.
 They have the characteristics of being the closest to León isoglosses and therefore also Castilian.
 That makes them they some grammatical and phonetic signs that are mistakenly considered influences of Castilian or of Leonese.
 However, the Galician spoken in Lugo, especially in non-coastal areas, is probably the most conservative in Galicia because almost no historic pressure from Castilian has existed on the rural population.